-We prioritize designing and operating high performance buildings that are efficient, healthy, flexible, and inspire collaboration, creativity, and productivity.
-We use building automation and feedback to optimize spaces; leverage natural daylight to inspire productive work-lives and reduce energy usage; and prioritize healthy materials that advance employee health and wellbeing.
+We strive to design and operate high-performance buildings that are healthy and sustainable, and inspire collaboration, creativity and productivity.
+We use building automation and feedback to optimize our spaces and leverage natural daylight to reduce energy usage.

-We have achieved LEED® Platinum – the highest level of certification – at our Menlo Park, California, headquarters and many of our other facilities have already achieved sustainable design certifications globally.
+At our Bay Area headquarters, we have achieved LEED® Platinum – the highest level of certification – and many of our other facilities have already achieved sustainable design certifications globally.

-We envision the future of our workplaces to be healthful places that enhance our lives, inspire collaboration, and that are dynamic for our employees’ needs.
+We envision the future of our workplaces to be sustainable places that enhance our lives, inspire collaboration, and are dynamic for our employees’ needs.

 Sustainability starts at home

-We design, construct, and operate our buildings to support the health and productivity of our employees and have a positive impact on surrounding communities.
+We design, construct and operate our buildings to advance the wellbeing of our employees and reduce our impact on surrounding communities.

-Our headquarters roofs now support a combined 3.6 megawatts (MW) of solar energy projects.
+The roofs at our Menlo Park headquarters now support a combined 3 megawatts (MW) of solar energy projects.

 Blackwater treatment system